Prince William Sound 1998

-Foraging was great, with fiddlehead ferns popping up where the deep snow banks had just melted, succulent lambsquarter head high on the beaches, and a bumper crop of salmonberries.
+Foraging was great, with fiddlehead ferns popping up where the deep snow banks had just melted, succulent lambsquarter high on the sandy beaches, and a bumper crop of salmonberries.
 We had salads and fresh food almost every day, and fresh fish whenever we wanted it.

 We made it all the way to Cordova, where we took this photo of sea lions hauled up on a buoy.